marlin-mixon/cave_calc/README.md

 # cave_calc
 SVG-based basic calculator using Javascript

 Basic calculator with crude "stone-age" interface demonstrating use of SVG with Javascript.
+Allows use of keyboard operation.

 INSTALLATION:
 Copy files to a local directory and point a browser to: